ChainAgnostic/CAIPs/CAIPs/caip-x.md

 **Explanation:**

-- The `provider_revoke` method removes the specified methods and notifications from the current session's permissions.
-If the scope no longer has any methods or notifications after revocation, it is removed from the session.
+- The `provider_revoke` method removes the specified methods, notifications, and accounts from the current session's permissions.
+If the scope no longer has any methods, notifications, or accounts after revocation, it is removed from the session.
+If no scopes remain in the session, the session is considered closed.
+If no accounts remain in a scope, and only write methods the entire scope is removed.

-#### `provider_getSession`
+#### `provider_getSession` // open to a different name here!

 Retrieves the current permissions of an existing session.